hamailzaidi/ai_audio_detection/README.md

 - Potential Feature Engineeering to enhance model performance.
 - Hyperparameter tuning
 - Test the model on a completely different dataset to analyze its generalizability.
+- Test the model on latest TTS models.
 - Create an inference engine based on the best model.
 - Test and Optimize the inference time.
 - Create APIs.